 Even odder, or more difficult to decipher, are the reporters who write articles about fundraising numbers that include as explanation of why the fundraising numbers aren’t important.
 Most of the articles, including by The Politico’s Liz Sidoti’s from The Washington Post, include a paragraph like this one:

 Actually, he won, but leave that aside for a moment.
-Other examples worth remembering are John Edwards’ 2003 primary campaign, where he gathered more funding than any other democratic candidate, or Howard Dean’s record-setting netroots-fueled $40 million failure in
+Other examples worth remembering are John Edwards’ 2003 primary campaign, where he gathered more funding than any other democratic candidate, or Howard Dean’s record-setting netroots-fueled $40 million failure in Iowa.
+But the fact that fundraising isn’t the bellwether you’d expect it to be doesn’t stop the stories from being published.

 Walter Shapiro, writing at Salon, also noted hat the money isn’t the only—or most—important thing for a presidential campaign: